fred260571/Open-Jedi-Knight-II-Demo/README.md

 Screenshot at 1920x1080

-hack I did in three days to play Star Wars Jedi Knight II: Jedi Outcast Demo because
+hack I did in three days to play "Star Wars Jedi Knight II: Jedi Outcast Demo" because

 >The demo contains one original level not available in the full game, where Kyle Katarn and Jan Ors investigate an Imperial Remnant base on Alzoc III, the Talz home planet.